+sketches and instructions from the notebooks, a team of artists at Colby created Permanent Maintenance.
 Soriano arrived at the forms of Permanent Maintenance by mapping, mirroring, and demarcating aspects of the Colby campus, and through seemingly irrational, intuitive mark-making only loosely tied to systems of representation.
-Throughout the drawing, his graphic signs seem based on visual languages designed to avoid ambiguity: architectural plans, surveyor's marks, and mechanical diagrams.
-However, viewers who engage with Permanent Maintenance will find frustration a condition of the work.
-Inscrutable layered marks and notations (arrows, dash lines, X-marks) seem purposeful, direct.
-Yet to pursue these signs is to encounter a morass of lost information, directives impossible to follow, irrecoverable intentionality.
-Even as Soriano invokes causal systems, productivity, and the optimism of construction, he undermines the implied functionalism of the diagrammatic visual languages from which he borrows.
-The systems he evokes relate most immediately to the mechanical operations of the Colby campus.
+Throughout the drawing, his graphic signs ambiguity: architectural plans, surveyor's marks, and mec Permanent Maintenance will find frustration a condition o (arrows, dash lines, X-marks) seem purposeful, direct.
+Ye information, directives impossible to follow, irrecoverable productivity, and the optimism of construction, he undern visual languages from which he borrows.
+The systems he operations of the Colby campus.
 More broadly, these systems point to institutional structures, educational systems, and perhaps even the perpetual expansion and upgrading of the American college campus.